ahmettoguz/github-backup/README.md

 <h2 id="system-startup">🚀 System Startup</h2>

 * Place your GitHub token in the `src/config/config.sh` file.
-* If there are any repositories you want to ignore, add them to the `src/config/config.sh` file as well."
+* If there are any repositories you want to ignore, add them to the `src/config/config.sh` file as well.
 * Run backup bash script file.

 ```